-The TrueView 625 payload includes one approved UMS drive with the capacity of 32GB flash storage that is proven to have a maximum transfer speed of the UMS 3 technology.
-It is important to only use Microdrones approved UMS drives to make sure the transfer speed is correct, and the data is collected.
+The TrueView 680 payload includes two (2) approved UMS drives with the capacity of 32GB or 64GB flash storage that guarantees a maximum transfer speed over USB 3 technology while minimizing electromagnetic radiation.
+It is important to only use approved UMS drives to make sure the transfer speed is correct, and the data is collected.